chenasraf/simple-scaffold/docs/docs/usage/02-configuration_files.md

 }
 ```

+If you want to provide templates that need no name (such as common config files which are easily
+portable between projects), you may provide the `name` property in the config object.

+You will always be able to override it using `--name NewName`, but it will be given a value by
+default and therefore it will no longer be required in the CLI arguments.

 ## Using a config file

 Once your config is created, you can use it by providing the file name to the `--config` (or `-c`